23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 5: KAJI-SAI

-By now, it’s day 5 and you’ll be fully in the rhythm of the Kyrgyz countryside.
+By now, it’s day five and you’ll be fully in the rhythm of the Kyrgyz countryside.
 The hustle and bustle of the West will feel like a different universe as you contemplate the spectacular countryside, miles away from any distraction.

 Included: Breakfast, Lunch, Dinner